Joseph Süß Oppenheimer: Career

 Oppenheimer was born in Heidelberg to a Jewish tax collector and his wife.
 The father died early, and the exact whereabouts of Joseph Süß in the following years are not certain.
 By the 1720s, Oppenheimer was working as a court Jew in Mannheim, Darmstadt, and finally Frankfurt am Main.
-In Frankfurt he was introduced to Karl Alexander, the future Duke of Württemberg, in 1732.
-When Karl Alexander ascended the throne in the following year, Oppenheimer served as his chief financial adviser.
-As envoy to Frankfurt in 1733, his privileged position allowed him to live outside the Judengassein in the comfort of the Golden Swan Inn.
+In Frankfurt he was introduced to Carl Alexander, the future Duke of Württemberg, in 1732.
+When Carl Alexander ascended the throne in the following year, Oppenheimer served as his chief financial adviser.
+As envoy to Frankfurt in 1733, his privileged position allowed him to live outside the Judengasse in the comfort of the Golden Swan Inn.

 Arrest, trial and execution

-When his protector, Karl Alexander, suddenly died on March 12, 1737, Oppenheimer was arrested and accused of various crimes, including fraud, embezzlement, treason, lecherous relations with various women, and accepting bribes.
+When his protector, Carl Alexander, suddenly died on March 12, 1737, Oppenheimer was arrested and accused of various crimes, including fraud, embezzlement, treason, lecherous relations with various women, and accepting bribes.
 While some Jews tried to help him during the trial, others gave incriminatory testimonies against him.
 The charge of lechery was dropped in order to protect reputable women.

 After the heavily publicized trial, Oppenheimer was sentenced to death, without naming any specific crime.
 When his jailers asked that he convert to Christianity, he refused.